GiorgiBeriashvili/school-of-ai/README.md

 ## Description

-school-of-ai stores the data regarding the School of AI course.
+school-of-ai stores the data regarding [MaxinAI](https://maxinai.com)'s [School of AI](https://github.com/MaxinAI/school-of-ai "School of AI's official repository") course.

+This repository can be seen as my own personal take in the journey to complete the course successfully while archiving it for future's sake.

+I have no authority over the course itself and I do not guarantee that the material that will be present in this repository will be up-to-date and precise.

 ---